damianavila/RISE/README.md

 NOTE_5: I am touching your ipynb in a "dirty" way... so, for now, make a backup of your ipynb to prevent any damage to it (I tested with no problems for several weeks, but who knows... it is better to prevent problems).

 NOTE_6: I am assuming that you know how to install the extension... if not, probably is better for you to wait a little, but if you want to try it anyway... follow this steps with the appropriate changes: http://nbviewer.ipython.org/urls/raw.github.com/fperez/nb-slideshow-template/master/install-support.ipynb
+Those steps will install the extension in a specific-profile way.
+If you are using the default one, it would be that one... but you can also install in another profile.

 Right now, you can also install this extension as a nbextension.
 Just throw it in the nbextension folder in your .ipython profile and use the custom.js but pointing to the extension inside the nbextension folder: